manfontan/mongodb-bootcamp/PITCHME.md

     - [1.3.6.1.4.1.34601](https://www.iana.org/assignments/enterprise-numbers/enterprise-numbers)
     - IANA

+Note: how is this guy? well it is us :)

 +++

   - There are a number of different types of elements that may comprise an LDAP schema.
 Every LDAP schema must include the following elements: